Clemens85/lxo-react-demo/README.md

 * YUP as frontend validation library (integrated into React-Hook-Form)
 * React-Helmet for dynmaically rendering HTML titles for pages / routes
 * react-testing-library for testing React components
+* Redux with Redux toolkit library for simpler setup

 #### What it is NOT